 Determining if it’s a latex or oil product is important because …

-Oil-based paint can be painted over latex BUT latex can not be painted over oil.
-If you try to apply a latex over oil, the paint will not adhere!
+Oil can be painted over Latex BUT latex can’t be painted over oil.
+If you try to apply latex over oil, the paint will not adhere properly!

 Here’s a quick and fast way to find out if your piece of furniture is painted in latex or oil.
 This technique will also work on walls, doors, cabinets, baseboards or any other painted surface!